wonghang/h5browser/README.md

 # h5browser
 h5browser.py - A lightweight HDF5 browser

-h5browser.py is a great HDF5 file browser and manipulation tool for command line lovers.
+h5browser.py is a great HDF5 file browser and manipulation tool for command-line lovers.

 # History

 I wrote it in around 2016. [hdfview](https://www.hdfgroup.org/downloads/hdfview/) is too big and too slow for working on large datasets stored in HDF5.
-As a result, I developed my own tools to work on HDF5 datasets based on [python-h5py](http://docs.h5py.org/en/stable/).
+As a result, I developed my tools to work on HDF5 datasets based on [python-h5py](http://docs.h5py.org/en/stable/).

 # Features